WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 **Q -** Can I see the NextDNS settings used?

-**A -** Yes, make an issue and mention your email and I will send you a viewing invitation.
+**A -** Yes, make an issue and mention your email and I will send you a viewing invitation if you're that concerned about safety

 ---